onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Capture the content of web view and store it to the cache path on disk with the given file name.</p>
-<p>When the capturing finishes, <code>OnCaptureSnapshotFinished</code> event will be raised, with a result code to indicate
+<p>When the capturing finishes, <code>OnCaptureSnapshotFinished</code> event will be raised, with an error code to indicate
 whether the operation succeeded and an accessible disk path of the image. </p>
 <p>The captured image will be stored as a PNG file under the <code>fileName</code> in app&#39;s cache folder.
 If a file with the
 same file name already exists, it will be overridden by the new captured image.</p>